achavanga/gemini-account-opening-api/README.md

 - Use the `/api/customers/{requestId}/pause` endpoint to pause a request.
 - Use the `/api/customers/{requestId}/resume` endpoint to resume a paused request.
 - Use the `/api/customers/{requestId}` endpoint to get a customer by request id.
+- Use the `/api/customers/validate` endpoint used by frontend application to do field validation.
 - Ensure all mandatory fields are provided when starting a request.

 ## API Endpoints